haplo/blog.fidelramos.net/src/content/software/2022-02-23_web_browser_addons.md

   _Google_ container where I'm signed-in to Google, but in other containers I'm logged-out.
 I use a bunch of other containers: _Gov_ for government websites, _Personal_ for my self-hosted web apps, _Shopping_ whenever I'm buying something...
-- [NoScript](https://noscript.net/): A very powerful add-on that blocks the execution of scripts on any page, and allow to selectively enable them as necessary.
+- [NoScript](https://noscript.net/): A powerful add-on that blocks the execution of scripts on any page, and allow to selectively enable them as necessary.
 By default all scripts get blocked, and finding out which ones are required for some sites to work can be painful, but still I think it's worth it for the protection it grants.
 It also has